almarklein/timetagger/timetagger/app/index.md

         page_start_time = null;
     });

-    // Show a message to promt the user to refresh the page
+    // Show a message to prompt the user to refresh the page

     // Auto-update each several hours